gatsbyjs/gatsby/docs/docs/source-plugin-tutorial.md

 ## Summary

-You've written a local Gatsby plugin, it:
+You've written a local Gatsby plugin that:

 * can be configured with an entry in your `gatsby-config.js` file
-* requests data from a 3rd-party API
+* requests data from a third-party API
 * pulls the API data into Gatsby's node system
 * allows the data to be queried with GraphQL